Prince Joachim of Denmark: As junior officer

-Between 1996 and 2004, he served as squadroncommander of 3rd tank squadron/2nd Battalion (3/II/PLR) also in the Prince's Life Regiment.
+Between 1996 and 2004, he served as squadron commander of 3rd tank squadron/2nd Battalion (3/II/PLR) also in the Prince's Life Regiment.

 As senior officer

-In 2005 he was an staff officer in the staff of Danske Division and from 2011 He was liaison officer at the Defence Region of Fuen and South Jutland.
+In 2005 he was a staff officer in the staff of Danske Division and from 2011 He was liaison officer at the Defence Region of Fuen and South Jutland.

 In 2015, Joachim was appointed special advisor to the Chief of Defense in the Royal Danish Army.

-During the summer of 2019, Prince Joachim, Princess Marie and their two children moved to Paris, France, while the Prince had been admitted to the highest-ranking military educational program at École Militaire by invitation from the French Minister of Defense.
-Prince Joachim graduated on 26 June 2020, being the first Danish Officer to complete the two-part special education.
+During the summer of 2019, Joachim, Princess Marie and their two children moved to Paris, France, while the Prince had been admitted to the highest-ranking military educational program at École Militaire by invitation from the French Minister of Defense.
+Joachim graduated on 26 June 2020, being the first Danish Officer to complete the two-part special education.

-As general officer and Denmark's Military attaché to France
+As general officer and Denmark's military attaché to France

-Earlier in June 2020, the Danish Secretary of Defense promoted the Prince to Brigadier General due to his new acquired educational merits at École Militaire.
-He was subsequently named Military Attaché at the Royal Danish Embassy in Paris, France, by the Danish Ministry of Defense.
-A position he is expected to hold for at least three years while maintaining his patronages and royal engagements in Denmark when possible.
+Earlier in June 2020, Minister of Defence Trine Bramsen promoted Joachim to Brigadier General due to his new acquired educational merits at École Militaire.
+He was subsequently named Military Attaché at the Royal Danish Embassy in Paris, France, by the Danish Ministry of Defense, a position he was expected to hold for at least three years while maintaining his patronages and royal engagements in Denmark when possible.
 Joachim commenced his new position on 1 September 2020.

-On 24 July 2020, while on holiday in Château de Cayx, Prince Joachim was admitted to Toulouse University Hospital for surgery on a blood clot in his brain.
+On 24 July 2020, while on holiday in Château de Cayx, Joachim was admitted to Toulouse University Hospital for surgery on a blood clot in his brain.
 He was discharged from hospital in early August.

+Denmark's military attaché to the United States

+In March 2023, it was announced that Joachim, Marie and their two younger children would be moving to Washington, D.C. where he would be taking up the role of defence industry attaché (Defence Industrial Cooperation Attaché) at the Danish Embassy from September 2023.
+He concurrently serves as the Deputy Defence Attaché (stedfortrædende forsvarsattaché).
+In September 2025, the Danish Defence Ministry stated that he had been extended in both positions until August 2027.